anoma/juvix/README.md

 To get started with Juvix, head over to the [documentation website](https://docs.juvix.org) to learn more about the language and its features.
 You can also find installation instructions and tutorials to help you get started with writing Juvix programs.
 You can download the [latest release](https://github.com/Juvix-lang/juvix/releases) from the Juvix GitHub repository or use the web-based development environment, [Juvix Github
-Codespace](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=102404734&machine=standardLinux32gb&location=WestEurope), which provides a pre-configured workspace with Juvix and the Haskell toolchain installed and ready to use.
+Codespace](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=102404734&machine=standardLinux32gb&location=WestEurope), which provides a pre-configured workspace ready to use with Juvix and the Haskell toolchain installed.

 ## The Juvix programming language